federicobaiocco/reviews-conv-neural-net/README.md

 ﻿# Reviews CNN

 Convolutional Neural Network for reviews classification.
-In this repository there is a simple react app to test it as well.
+There is a simple react app to test it this repository it as well.

 Run the project: